lichengshengHK/iDVC/README.md

 6. Experimental investigation of damage evolution characteristics of coral reef limestone based on acoustic emission and digital volume correlation techniques, Rock Mechanics and Rock Engineering, https://doi.org/10.1007/s00603-022-03186-y

+7. Mesoscopic measurement of damage and shear bands of granite residual soil using Micro-CT and digital volume correlation, Journal of Mountain Science, https://doi.org/10.1007/s11629-023-8159-6

 There needs a free license.mat (license) to open the iDVC.